stuart-marks/LambdaHOLv2/README.md

 Each exercise has one or two hints hidden in a code fold below the exercise.
 Open these up if you're stuck.

+Several of the exercises read data from a text file.
+The field named "reader" is a BufferedReader which will be opened for you on the text file.
+In any exercise that refers to reading from the text file, you can simply use the "reader" variable without worry about opening or closing it.
+This is set up by JUnit using the @Before and @After methods at the bottom of the file.
+The text file is "SonnetI.txt" (Shakespeare's first sonnet) which is located at the root of this NetBeans project.

 If you're really stuck, the solutions to the exercises are in the file Test Packages / solutions / Exercises.java.
 Many exercises can be solved in several different ways.
 In some cases, the solutions file